Kashrut Policy

 Kashrut Guidelines for Events Held Outside the Synagogue

-This applies to Havurah, Socialite, Youth Group, Religious School and all other events affiliated with Congregation Or Chadash.
+This applies to Havurah, Socialite, Youth Group, Religious School and all other events affiliated with Congregation Or Tzion.

 • Non-kosher home – The event must be dairy, vegetarian OR must be catered by an approved kosher caterer listed above or another caterer may be used subject to the rabbi’s approval.